Engee documentation

 Yes

-# Leakage area — clearance area in fully closed position
+# Leakage area — the gap area in the fully closed position

 Details

 The sum of all clearances when the valve is in the fully closed position.
-Any area smaller than this value is maintained at the specified leakage area.
-This contributes to computational stability by maintaining continuity of flow.
+Any area smaller than this value is maintained at the level of the specified leakage area.
+This contributes to computational robustness by maintaining continuity of flow.

 Default value